bsbanotto/GitHub_year_in_review/README.md

 This project is currently in development.
 An ever-evolving punch list is below:

-~~- [X] Python files for API call to get a users repos and commit messages in JSON format using a persons access token.~~
+- [X] Python files for API call to get a users repos and commit messages in JSON format using a persons access token.

-- [X] Puthon files for API call to get a users repos and commit messages in JSON format using only their GitHub username.
+~~- [X] Puthon files for API call to get a users repos and commit messages in JSON format using only their GitHub username.~~

 - [ ] Extract simple statistics for a dashboard.
   - [ ] Total number of repos used.
   - [ ] Total number of commits.